Hacked By BALA SNIPER

 It’s a little more interesting out in left field should the Sox slide Gomes to DH.

-Jackie Bradley Jr. is opening a lot of eyes with his spring performance, thus far.
+Jackie Bradley Jr. is opening a lot of eyes with his spring performance, thus far, throwing his knuckle ball quite fast.

 Is he ready for the big leagues?